viboverse/functional-programming-jamk/materials/21-doctests.md

     """

-With doctests at hand, it is your turn to make tests pass.
-Once you're ready, you can compare your work with our solution below:
+With doctests at hand, let's make tests pass.

     def parse(line) do
         case String.split(line) do